GSA/digitalgov.gov/ux/images.md

 ### Steps to take
 - Images that are purely decorative shouldn’t be announced by the screenreader, work with your front end designer to make sure they’re coded correctly.
 - Images that have meaning should include alt text and possibly a longer description, work with the content designer on your team to create these.
+- Making sure any text in images of text is at least 14 points and has good contrast.

 #### References
 [Guideline 1.1 – Text Alternatives](https://www.w3.org/WAI/WCAG20/quickref/?showtechniques=11%2C111#text-equiv)